 A custodial parent who refuses to honor a visitation schedule may be held in civil or criminal contempt.
 To initiate a contempt proceeding, you must file a Petition for Contempt requesting that the custodial parent be held in contempt of court for not allowing you visitation as ordered.
 This is customarily accomplished in the court that granted your divorce.

 The purpose of a civil contempt proceeding is to coerce the custodial parent into complying with the court’s order.
 The proceeding is intended to benefit the non-custodial parent, and civil contempt sanctions end when the custodial parent complies with the court’s order.
 In contrast, criminal contempt proceedings are intended to impose punishment for past misconduct.
 The punishment for criminal contempt is statutorily limited to the imposition of a fine of $50.00 and imprisonment up to 10 days for each act of contempt.
 Punishment for criminal contempt may be imposed immediately once a judge sees or hears evidence of willful misconduct.
-Some Judges are very aggressive about this, so parents should recognize the possibility of serving jail time here is very real.
+Some Judges are very draconian about this, so parents should recognize the possibility of serving jail time here is very real.